sverrirs/ruvsarpur/README.md

 # Integration with Plex MediaServer
-When using the `--plex` the script offers compatibility with a local installation of the Plex Media server, https://www.plex.tv/.
-The script can download, label and organize its downloaded media according to the Plex media server rules to ensure that all tv-series and movies can be read and are stored in compatible Plex library structures.
+The script offers compatibility with a local installation of the Plex Media server, https://www.plex.tv/ by using the `--plex` switch.
+With the switch on the script will download, label and organize its downloaded media according to the Plex media server rules to ensure that all tv-series and movies can be read and are stored in compatible Plex library structures.

 See more about naming and organization rules for Plex on their website, https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/